lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * What is a callback?
 What is a closure?
 * What is hoisting?
 * What is 'this' in javascript?
+* What is Event Bubbling and how do you prevent it?
 * Explain the javascript event loop.
 * What is event delegation?
 What is event bubbling?
 * What are JavaScript Promises?